CodeAsherPlayz/Full-Login-Page/README.md

 ### Changes to Username and Password

-1. Starting from v1.0, there is now a password that is valid.
+1. Starting from v1.0, there is now a correct and incorrect password.

 2. Username: user_1